 - Foundation of the association "Pro Büvetta Tarasp" on the first UNO World Water Day in the Engadin Scuol Zernez holiday region

-- Closure of the Büvetta Tarasp by the municipality of Tarasp
+- Closure of the Büvetta Tarasp by the former municipality of Tarasp

 - Establishing a foundation